cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 : Ensuring the NDT software is developed following secure coding practices to minimize vulnerabilities.

+Incident Response:
-Incident Response: Having a well-defined incident response plan to address and mitigate any security incidents quickly.
+: Having a well-defined incident response plan (e.g., playbooks) to address and mitigate any security incidents quickly.

 Regular Audits and Assessments: Conduct security audits and risk assessments